tyrelchambers/ioverland/ui/README.md

 - add comments on builds and trips
 - Report a trip or build
 - Show number of comments on a builds
-- implement build visibility functionality
 - explore page
 - seeding the db with stuff
 - instragram feed for a build?

-- replace integer statuscodes with enums
+- TEST FOLLOWER/FOLLOWING
+- CONFIRM COMMENT COUNT ON DASHBOARD